technototes/TechnoLib/readme.md

 - And here's a PowerPlay (2022-2023) based example ["learning" bot](https://github.com/technototes/PowerPlay2022/tree/main/ForTeaching/src/main/java/org/firstinspires/ftc/forteaching/TechnoBot)
   (This is a very basic example of a few concepts, include vision)

+## Breaking changes

+## Version 1.2.0:

+For SDK 8.1 and later, there's a new IMU class that handles a bunch of stuff that was handled by the BNO055 IMU internally.
+This resulted in changes in TechnoLib's IMU class.
+You will not _likely_ need to use the remapAxes function (which has been renamed) and the constructor for the IMU now requires that you specify the orientation of your control hub.
+The SDK also changed the axes' orientation on the hub.
+You'll be happier by just switching your mental model to the new IMU class (but it's weird that FIRST changed it :/ )